 The tactile system provides information about the environment by the sense of touch.
-The stimulus of the tactile system is received by the receptors in the skin, which is the largest organ of the body.
+Stimulation of the tactile system is received by receptors in the skin, which is the largest organ of the body.
 The system has two components.
-The first is the protective system which informs when touching is harmful due to pressure, temperature and pain, and the other is the discriminative system which informs of the difference between harmful and beneficial touch.
+The first is the protective system which senses if touch is harmful due to pressure, temperature and pain; the other is the discriminative system which senses the difference between harmful and beneficial touch.15